elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 ## `call`, `cast` or `info`?

 So far we have used three callbacks: `handle_call/3`, `handle_cast/2` and `handle_info/2`.
-Deciding when to use each is straightforward:
+Here is what we should consider when deciding when to use each:

 1. `handle_call/3` must be used for synchronous requests.
 This should be the default choice as waiting for the server reply is a useful backpressure mechanism.

 2. `handle_cast/2` must be used for asynchronous requests, when you don't care about a reply.
 A cast does not even guarantee the server has received the message and, for this reason, must be used sparingly.
 For example, the `create/2` function we have defined in this chapter should have used `call/2`.
 We have used `cast/2` for didactic purposes.

 3. `handle_info/2` must be used for all other messages a server may receive that are not sent via `GenServer.call/2` or `GenServer.cast/2`, including regular messages sent with `send/2`.
-The monitoring `:DOWN` messages are a perfect example of this.
+The monitoring `:DOWN` messages are such an example of this.

 Since any message, including the ones sent via `send/2`, go to `handle_info/2`, there is a chance unexpected messages will arrive to the server.
 Therefore, if we don't define the catch-all clause, those messages could lead our registry to crash, because no clause would match.
+We don't need to worry about such cases for `handle_call/3` and `handle_cast/2` though.
+Calls and casts are only done via the `GenServer` API, so an unknown message is quite likely to be due to a developer mistake.

-We don't need to worry about this for `handle_call/3` and `handle_cast/2` because these requests are only done via the `GenServer` API, so an unknown message is quite likely to be due to a developer mistake.
+To help developers remember the differences between call, cast and info, their valid return types and more, [Benjamin Tan Wei Hao](http://benjamintan.io) has created a [GenServer cheat sheet](https://raw.githubusercontent.com/benjamintanweihao/elixir-cheatsheets/master/GenServer_CheatSheet.pdf).
+The cheat sheet can also be found as part of [The Little Elixir and OTP Guidebook](https://www.manning.com/books/the-little-elixir-and-otp-guidebook).

 ## Monitors or links?